OurLuv/prefood/README.md

 ## Project Description
-I have developed a REST API monolith using the Golang for my little pet project.
-With this API, you can easily manage data in your food ordering application.
+I have developed a REST API monolith using the Golang.
+With this API, you can manage data in your food ordering application.

 My Golang development serves as the foundation for next projects in food ordering.
-While it is just a pet project, the API ensures reliability and efficiency required for the smooth operation of your application.
+While it is just a pet project, the API ensures reliability and efficiency required for the smooth operation of an application.

+## Swagger Documentation
+Check out Swagger documentation [here](https://ourluv.github.io/#/) <-

 ## Used Technologies